Raising Money for Individuals with Health Conditions

 Finally, make it as easy for people to donate.
 Offer as many ways as possible for people to help the family that is in need of money for their medical expenses.
 Explain how donations can be made and include contact information on all materials.

-- Set up a separate bank account just for donations and discuss with the bank the option of donations being made at the bank lobby location
+• Set up a separate bank account just for donations

-- In letter appeals give the name, address of the bank in case people want to make donations directly at the bank
+• In letter appeals give the name and address of the bank location(s) in case people want to make donations directly at the bank

-- In letter requests include a pre-addressed envelope and a reply card for those who would like to donate by mail
+• In letter requests include a pre-addressed envelope for those who would like to donate by mail

 Example: